 The Nevada criminal offense of possessing child pornography (NRS 200.730) is prosecuted as a category B felony for a first-time offense.
 The sentence is one to six (1 – 6) years in prison and possibly up to $5,000 in fines.

 Are you being investigated for child pornography in Nevada?
-Contact our Las Vegas criminal defense attorneys at any time for a FREE meeting.
+Contact our Las Vegas criminal defense attorneys at any time for a free case analysis.